nkon887/multiplex-staining/README.md

    ![image](https://drive.google.com/uc?export=view&id=1b-Iic1xFFn_P1tFwFrGeROqw_vju_WQW)

-   After that all hyperstacks of this `sampleID` are loaded with identic region of interest.
+   After that all hyperstacks of this `sampleID` are loaded with identical region of interest.
 You can adjust it by clicking inside it and moving.
 (Not recommended: You can also change the size of the region of interest if needed).
 After that you need to confirm it by clicking `Ok` in the `Action required` dialog.

    ![image](https://drive.google.com/uc?export=view&id=1edKobjy015l790w-L7q4L-Wy1oovqTee)